Is your organization prepared for CEO succession?

 For more than a year, CEO turnover was quelled by Covid-19 as companies chose stability during the global pandemic.
 However, as the pandemic loosens its grip on society and the corporate world, CEO turnover is escalating at an unprecedented pace.
 U.S. companies announced 133 CEO changes in April 2021—an increase of 177% from April 2020 when only 48 CEOs left their posts.

-Arguably, no factor has a greater impact on company’s success than the selection of a new CEO yet, according to the Harvard Business Review, only half of U.S. companies have an adequate plan or process for CEO succession.
-Is your organization ready?
+Arguably, no factor has a greater impact on a company’s success than the selection of a new CEO yet, according to the Harvard Business Review, only half of U.S. companies have an adequate plan or process for CEO succession.

 - Think of CEO succession as a process, not a single event.
 Identifying and developing potential internal CEO successors is time-consuming and can take years.
 Ideally, CEO succession is a multifaceted, long-term planning process that starts as soon as a new CEO is appointed.
 If that didn’t happen, the sooner succession planning starts the better.
 When developed over time, an effective CEO succession process fosters a partnership among directors, management, and potential internal candidates.
 This also gives the company time to build a complementary and supportive team around one or more favorite CEO candidates.